 Minnesota simply needs someone, anyone, to be a threat to catch a pass other than McKnight now that he has graduated.
-Malcolm Moulton (14-174-0), Ge'Shun Harris ), Devin Crawford Tufts, John Rabe, and Marcus Jones have to do more.
+Malcolm Moulton (14-174-0), Ge'Shun Harris (Ed Note: I was unaware he was kicked off the team, but Commenter GAUpher helped with fixing many of these errors), Devin Crawford Tufts, John Rabe, and Marcus Jones have to do more.

 The unit gave up over 400 yards and almost 32 points per game.
 Minnesota could be equally bad against the run and the pass.
 Many starters are now gone, however, and there is not a new depth chart out listing this year's probable starters.
 We rushed for 217 yards against them last year between 10 ball carriers.
 Akeem Hunt and Shavers combined for 112 yards on 19 carries and a score.